TokenTax's Guide to Cryptocurrency Taxes

 Crypto Tax Basics

 In the United States and in many other countries, cryptocurrency is taxed as property or as a capital asset.
-This means that you owe tax on any gains you realize on your crypto.

 How To Do Your Crypto Taxes